Augmenta-tech/Notch-with-Data-in-TD/README.md

 Touchdesigner
-- Augmenta setup with TUIO protocol
+- Augmenta setup with TUIO protocol and Notch ready.
-- Notch Block

 ## Use

 ### in Notch

-- Export your project for Media Server or use the dfxdll file in this repo Github
+- Export your project for Media Server or use the dfxdll file in this repo Github.

 ![Capture](https://user-images.githubusercontent.com/64955193/138241337-0228d2dc-1a87-4b60-a9a9-23b6dff61613.PNG)